theabrusch/FLEXtime/README.md

 ### PAM, ECG and Epilepsy
 Download the datasets from the TimeX experiments: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/B0DEQJ.

+## Training the models
+To train the models for AudioMNIST, SleepEDF and the synthetic dataset, use the scripts in the train_models/ folder.
+To train the remaining models, use the code provided by the TimeX authors: https://github.com/mims-harvard/TimeX.

+## Running the experiments
+The experiments can now be run using the main.py script.
+This has to be run once for every dataset and every seed to reproduce the results from the paper.
+The script saves pickle files containing the computed explanations for each dataset and seeds and runs the faithfulness tests.
+The computation of the complexity and smoothness scores then happens posthoc in the collect_results.py script.

 ## Citation
 If you use this code, please cite the original paper:
 ```